The "One Book" project

 Thursday, Oct.
 23, 6 pm – Frankenstein book discussion, Robert W. Barlow Memorial Library, 921 Washington St. in Iowa Falls.

 Getting a copy of the book

-Copies of Frankenstein are located at the ECC Osgood Library and the Robert W. Barlow Public Library in Iowa Falls.
+Copies of Frankenstein are located at the ECC Osgood Library and the Robert W. Barlow Memorial Library, 921 Washington St in Iowa Falls.